Tucker Carlson: Racism and white supremacy

 Carlson has compared the Obama administration's stance on anti-police protests to Nazism for "[categorizing] people by race", and he has alleged that the George Floyd protests were about "ideological domination" rather than police brutality.
 The latter comment prompted several advertisers to boycott his program.
 Carlson has falsely claimed that Floyd was not killed by officer Derek Chauvin and that Chauvin was only found guilty because the jurors felt threatened by rioters.

 When Mitt Romney, the 2012 Republican nominee for president, denounced Trump in March 2016, saying Trump made a "disqualifying and disgusting response" by evading questions about former Ku Klux Klan Grand Wizard David Duke's support, Carlson criticized Romney and dismissed his speech by suggesting "Obama could have written this."

-In February 2022, Carlson criticized President Joe Biden's nomination of Ketanji Brown Jackson to the Supreme Court, calling her "ignorant of the law", in contrast to most legal analysts who have described Jackson as highly qualified.
-Carlson used language such as "defile", "humiliate", and "degrade" in reference to the nomination's effect on the court, likening the nomination to affirmative action and the Rwandan genocide due to Biden's public pledge to nominate a Black woman.
-One commentator, Jennifer Rubin, characterized these remarks as an example of white supremacy.
+After Neff, his head writer, was fired for hateful blog posts in 2020, Carlson said of the posts, "They have no connection to the show.
+It is wrong to attack people for qualities they cannot control."
+Separately, Carlson said in 2017 that he does not approve of white supremacy.
+In 2018, he criticized China's treatment of Muslims.

-Carlson has nominally condemned white supremacy, saying that he "[doesn't] approve of it" and that "it is wrong to attack people for qualities they cannot control."
-In 2022, in response to The New York Times publishing a report criticizing Carlson and his show, Carlson said that his show did not have a controversial opinion on race, saying "Our view of race is really simple.
+In 2022, in response to The New York Times publishing a report criticizing Carlson and his show, Carlson said that his show did not have a controversial opinion on race, saying: "Our view of race is really simple.
 We believe Martin Luther King Jr. We don't think your skin color is the most important thing about you.
 We think all people were created by God and should therefore be judged by what they do, not by how they look."
+Carlson has also offered praise for Malcolm X, saying that unlike other civil rights leaders, Malcolm X "didn't talk like a sharecropper.
+He spoke dignified standard English.
+He wasn't running a shakedown racket to fleece guilty white liberals."

-Views on Islam
+Islam

 Carlson is critical of Islam and has hosted guests on his program that criticize Islam.
 He has described the existence of an "Islamic cult" and an "Islamic problem", describing it as a threat to the United States.
 He was critical of the Obama administration's terrorism policy, arguing that it should have considered Islam as a cause of terrorism.
-In 2019, advocacy group Media Matters for America released recordings of racist comments which Carlson made in 2006 including that Iraq was not worth invading because he believed it to be a country made up of "semi-literate primitive monkeys" and "lunatic Muslims who are behaving like animals".
+In 2019, advocacy group Media Matters for America released recordings of racist comments that Carlson made in 2006 including that Iraq was not worth invading because he believed it to be a country made up of "semi-literate primitive monkeys" and "lunatic Muslims who are behaving like animals".